Need to talk? Call 1800 882 436.

 Will having a caesarean affect future pregnancies?

-It is often possible to have a vaginal birth after caesarean section (VBAC).
+It's often possible to have a vaginal birth after caesarean (VBAC).
 This can be a safe choice for many women.
-Sometimes health problems or pregnancy complications mean that a planned caesarean for your next birth is a safer option than a vaginal birth.

 Resources and support

-The Australian Breastfeeding association has a breastfeeding helpline you can call on 1800 686 268.
+The Australian Breastfeeding Association has a breastfeeding helpline you can call on 1800 686 268.

 Speak to a maternal child health nurse